johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

 ```

 ### Unit Vector Quantization
-To reduce the complexity, I decided to simplify the problem for positive Cartesian coordinates only, storing the sign of the normal in the first 3 bits (we are working in little endian).
+To reduce the complexity, I simplify the problem for positive cartesian coords only, storing the sign in the first 3 bits.

 ```C#
 ushort value = 0;